Choose your Chrome licenses

-Before you can manage Chrome devices in your organization, you need to purchase a Chrome license for each device you want to enroll.
+Before you can manage Chrome devices in your organization, you need a Chrome license for each device you want to enroll.
 Then, you can use the Google Admin console to enroll devices, configure settings, and apply policies.

-There are 4 licenses available for purchase.
+There are 4 types of licenses available for purchase.

-|Chrome Enterprise, Chrome Education, and Chrome Nonprofit||Single-app kiosk device management||Feature description|
+|Feature||Chrome Education, Chrome Enterprise, and Chrome Nonprofit||Single-app kiosk device management||Feature description|

-Note: Some settings, such as Cloud Print, aren’t available for devices with a single-app Chrome kiosk license.
+Note: Some settings, such as Google Cloud Print, aren’t available for devices with a single-app Chrome kiosk license.

 |Push apps and extensions||

 - Bought per term and can be renewed when the term ends.

 - Currently, there is no flexible plan available.

 - You can unenroll a device and transfer the subscription to another device (of any model) in the same domain.